dlindridge/UsefulPowershell/README.md

 Lock an AD account by attempting to login with/use it one more than the Domain Lockout Policy allows.

+### FirstContact.ps1 ### (Command Line)
+Using an HTML template for an email signature, customize it for each user in a specified source CSV to use as a signature block with OWA.
+Pulls data directly from Active Directory and connects to Office 365/Exchange Online to apply the signature and set it as default.

 ### IpInfo.ps1 ### (Command Line)
 Get the public IP address of the machine this is run on and send it as an email or place a text file somewhere.